gzigzigzeo/teleport-plugin-framework/README.md

 * `assembly` - the plugin code and tests.
 * `build` - the target WASM binaries.
 * `fixtures` - the test fixtures.
-* `vendor` - external method definitions and helper code.
+* `vendor` - external method definitions and helpers.

 ## The host-plugin message exchange

 Teleport API uses [protocol buffers](https://developers.google.com/protocol-buffers).
 It is the main protocol for message exchange in Teleport.
-We use the same protocol to exchange messages with plugins.
+We use the same protocol to exchange messages with the plugins.

 ### `event-handler` plugins